“Sticks and stones may break my bones, but words will never hurt me.”

 Proverbs 12:22 (ESV)

 Nothing good comes from telling a lie (not even trying to save a person’s feelings).
 The Bible tells us to speak the truth in love.
-When you start lying, you will have to continue lying to cover the first lie, then you have to tell a lie to cover your next lie until you have a web of lies you can’t even remember.
+When you start lying, you will have to continue lying to cover the first lie, and then you have to tell a lie to cover your next lie until you have a web of lies you can’t even remember.

 The worst part, once you become a liar and people recognize you are a liar, that will become your reputation.
 Your friends and family will not trust liars.

-The Power of Well Chosen Words
+The Power of Well-Chosen Words

 Words should state facts and truth

-The most basic use of words is to state facts, describe our reality or give information.
+The most basic use of words is to state facts, describe our reality, or give information.
 The majority of our words each day are informational and factual.

-Even when our words are informational and factual they are still powerful.
+Even when our words are informational and factual, they are still powerful.
 We have the ability to describe the situation in a positive way or negative way.
 The words we choose give the listener a clear first impression.
 The adjectives and adverbs we choose to describe a situation will shape the feelings of our listeners.
 Our informational and factual words should be honest and truthful.

 Words Can Delight

 When was the last time someone said something nice to you?
 Maybe it was a compliment.
 Maybe your hard work was recognized and appreciated.
-When others recognize us and praise us and our hard work, these are words that delight us.
+When others recognize us and praise our hard work, these are words that delight us.
 They make us feel good and improve our mental health.

 “Gracious words are like honeycomb, sweetness to the soul and health to the body.”